 Can you imagine what might happen to any of us practicing dentists who did that with patients of record?
 If any of us started moving teeth without any attention to those details, we’d be practicing below the standard of care and at great risk for liability.
 It would be indefensible in court.
 Yet, these “tele-health” companies get away with it.
 But, the real point is that it’s detrimental to the “patients.”

 Best Frenemies Forever?

 SDC claims that every case is “reviewed” by a licensed dentist.
 Word on the street (DentalTown) is that they hire dentists in each state to look at the selfies and impressions (remotely, I assume) for $50 a pop.
 Fifty bucks.
 Wow.
 I wonder if there is an incentive to “approve?”
-Do the dentists get paid the same measly $50 if they reject a case?
-Who takes on the liability if / when the case goes south and the “patient” is looking for compensation?
+Do the dentists get paid the same measly $50 if they use their judgement and reject a case?
+Who takes on the liability if / when the case goes south and the “patient” is looking for compensation or reparations?